solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

 const message = new web3.TransactionMessage({
   payerKey: payer.publicKey, // Public key of the account that will pay for the transaction
   recentBlockhash: blockhash, // Latest blockhash
-  instructions: [lookupTableInst, extendInstruction], // Instructions included in transaction }).compileToV0Message();
+  instructions: [lookupTableInst, extendInstruction], // Instructions included in the transaction }).compileToV0Message();

 // Create the versioned transaction using the message